Waiting Tables, Building Worlds

 But it paid consistently.
 And it paid well.
 Somehow, I found myself building a business in that niche marketing corner of executive thought leadership.
 At first, it was only supposed to be a means to an end — publishing my second novel.
 There were even talks of taking on the task as a business imperative, but the prospect never manifested.
 As it turned out, anti-capitalist sci-fi didn’t really fit into a corporate services business plan.

 In any case, I had a finished manuscript and was ready to charge full steam ahead with final edits, promotion, and publishing.
 Only, there were business priorities that had to come first.
 When we finished with those, there were others.
 Days became weeks.
 Weeks became months.
-I believed in my novel.
-Readers of the first draft loved it, reread it a second time, and offered rave reviews.
-But I had no time to move the process forward.

 A Leap of Faith

 Finally, in March 2026, I left the company I had spent over 2 years building and the partnership of a good friend.
-It was a hard choice, but ultimately the right one if I hope to achieve my next major SkyWorld goal.
-Now, I’m a sci-fi author, without the explanatory preface about a niche content marketing agency.
-And while that may involve a supplementary income as a waitress for now, whether through this book or the next one, I plan to make a living that way.
+It was a hard choice, but ultimately the right one to dedicate myself to my writing goals.
+Now, I can be a sci-fi author, without the explanatory preface about a niche content marketing agency I run on the side.

-But I believe in this book.
-My Name Is Grace000 is a warning.
-It speculates that, when we accept a world controlled by men fighting it out to accumulate wealth, influence, and unchecked power, only the outcasts will be able to recognize corruption and challenge it.
-Especially now, we need to see corruption clearly and dismantle it.
+But I believe it’ll be this book.
+MY NAME IS GRACE000 is a warning.
+It speculates that, when we concede to the inevitability of a world controlled by men fighting it out to accumulate wealth, influence, and unchecked power, only outcasts will be able to recognize corruption and challenge it.
+Especially now, we need to be able to see corruption clearly and dismantle it before it becomes our future.

-This is about you
+This Space is for you

-I’ve got a couple of ideas to get started, but you, my readers are who matter most of all.
+I’ve got a couple of ideas to get started, but you, my readers, are who matter most of all.
 What do you want to know about the SkyWorld?
 What would it take to get you to read my speculative fiction?

 Please leave comments below, or send me a private message through my contact form.
 Help me convince you to read my upcoming book!
 I promise, I’ll do my best to make it worth your while!